how2ai4all/how2ai4all/README.md

 - 👋 Hi, I’m Boom.
 - 👀 I’m interested in Data Sciece and Machine Learning
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Data Scientist
+- 💞️ I’m looking to collaborate on Data Business.
 - 📫 How to reach me how2ai4all@gmail.com

 <!---